microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/New-MgBetaSecurityCaseEdiscoveryCaseSearchAdditionalSource.md

 ```

 ### -DisplayName
-The display name of the dataSource.
-This will be the name of the SharePoint site.
+The display name of the dataSource and is the name of the SharePoint site.

 ```yaml
 Type: System.String